raoulx24/valkey-operator/docs/valkey-cluster-requirements.md

 ## Rolling restarts

-When an **operator** rolling restart is triggered, the **operator** doesn't simulate a kubernetes one  ans in it will not restart pods from last to first, but will first restart all replicas (slaves), then will switch all primaries to replicas, and then will restart previous primaries (now replicas).
+When an **operator** rolling restart is triggered, the **operator** doesn't simulate a kubernetes one, as in it will not restart pods from last to first, but will first restart all replicas (slaves), then will switch all primaries to replicas, and then will restart previous primaries (now replicas).

 > **Important:** all actions are taking place only if the cluster is healthy.
 The check is before and after all (sub)phases